RGEsteves/learning_design_patterns/README.md

 ### Adapter Pattern (structural)
 Adapter pattern works as a bridge between two incompatible interfaces.
 This pattern involves a single class which is responsible to join functionalities of independent or incompatible interfaces.
 A real life example could be a case of card reader which acts as an adapter between memory card and a laptop.
 You plugin the memory card into card reader and card reader into the laptop so that memory card can be read via laptop.
 We are demonstrating use of Adapter pattern via following example in which an audio player device can play mp3 files only and wants to use an advanced audio player capable of playing vlc and mp4 files.

+### Bridge Pattern (structural)
+Bridge is used when we need to decouple an abstraction from its implementation so that the two can vary independently.
+This pattern involves an interface which acts as a bridge which makes the functionality of concrete classes independent from interface implementer classes.
+Both types of classes can be altered structurally without affecting each other.